 Jessica Simpson recently opened up about her struggle with alcohol, a coping mechanism for numbing the pain of being abused when she was six years old.
 Details about her tragic past are part of her new memoir Open Book.

 The 39-year-old Newlyweds star Jessica Simpson opened up about her battle with addiction and how she was sexually abused in her new memoir Open Book.
-The also singer revealed how she started to use alcohol and stimulants to numb the pain of being abused when she was little: "I was killing myself with all the drinking and pills."
+According to People, the also singer revealed how she started to use alcohol and stimulants to numb the pain of being abused when she was little: "I was killing myself with all the drinking and pills."

 Jessica Simpson opens up about being sexually abused